3.4 Claims, Provisions and Contingent Liabilities

 b. provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-45. The Code on Social Security, 2020 ('Code') relating to Employee Benefits during employment and post employment benefits received Presidential Assent in September 2020.
+44. The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
-However, the date on which the Code will come into effect has not been notified and the final Rules/interpretation have not yet been issued.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective.
+Certain sections of the Code came into effect on May 3, 2024.
+However, the final rules/interpretation have not yet been issued.
+The Company believes the impact of changes will not be material.

 For S. R. Batliboi & Co.
 LLP For and on behalf of the Board of Directors of